 How it works

 Discarpet wraps around Javacord with new scarpet functions, values, and events.
-It also uses parsables as a way to define more complex things like embeds, slash commands, or message components.
+It also uses map values with predefined schemas as a way to define more complex things like embeds, slash commands, or message components.

 Discarpet values#